Bryan Faussett

+Reverend Bryan Faussett (1720–1776), painting by Thomas Hudson.

 Bryan Faussett (30 October 1720 – 20 February 1776) was an English antiquary.
 Faussett formed a collection that was rich in Anglo-Saxon objects of personal adornment, such as pendants, brooches, beads and buckles.
 He discovered the Kingston Brooch, the largest known Anglo-Saxon composite brooch.
 At the time of his death he had the world's largest collection of Anglo-Saxon items.

 In 1844, after his death, the collection was exhibited by the British Archaeological Association.
 In 1853, more than five thousand of his Roman and English coins were sold at Sotheby's.
 In 1855 his collection was bought by Joseph Mayer, and it is now in the World Museum in Liverpool.
 He has been described as pioneering because of the extensive archaeological records he kept.

 Early life and education

 Faussett was born on 30 October 1720, at Heppington, near Canterbury, Kent, the eldest of the thirteen children of Bryan Faussett, senior, of Staplehurst, by his wife Mary, daughter of Henry Godfrey of Heppington and Lydd.
 He was educated at a Kentish grammar school and at University College, Oxford, where he was known as the "handsome commoner".
 At Oxford he endeavoured to organise a volunteer corps in aid of the cause of Charles Edward Stuart in 1745–6, and his father convened secret meetings of the Jacobite gentry at Heppington.
 Faussett graduated B.A.
 1742, M.A.
 1745, and was elected fellow of All Souls as founder's kin to Archbishop Chichele.